bjchapm/gbi-crime-data/README.md

 data.
 Please contact me if you have questions or comments about it.

 Files are saved as CSV files by year of report in the same folder as the script.
 By default, it will retrieve the data for 2015, 2016, and 2017.
-You'll need to edit the script to change the date ranges.
+Dates can be submitted on the command line with `--start XXXX` and `--end YYYY`.
+Use `--help` to get help.
+Output CSV files will be auto-named with the report title.

 When the script is launched, you should see: